 Great NY Noodletown became my absolute late-night go-to after that morning.
 It has been my cash-only Cantonese canteen, consistently delicious, forever reliable.
 And over my countless visits (always past midnight), the restaurant — with its glass-covered tables, harsh chandelier lights, unhip tile floor, and brusque waiters — played the unexpected, yet seamless backdrop for some of my most memorable meals.

 Like the time a group of us ordered a lavish after-hours feast, hoping the crisp suckling pig, sautéed pea shoots, and overflowing pie plate of eggy e-fu noodles would nurse us back to sobriety (the green bottles of Tsingtao dotting our table told a different story).

-Or when I rekindled with a long-lost childhood friend over glazed strips of ruby-pink char siu, as a whole pig dangled from its feet in the back of the visible kitchen and the chop-chop-chop sound of roast meat getting hacked to precise pieces playing in the background.
+Or when I rekindled with a long-lost childhood friend over glazed strips of ruby-pink char siu (as a whole pig visibly dangled from its feet in the back of the kitchen) to the chop-chop-chop sound of roast meat getting hacked to precise pieces playing in the background.

 Or that one balmy summer evening, when I convinced coworkers to follow me all the way into Chinatown from Red Hook, with the enticing promise of sweet and shatteringly crisp salt-baked soft shell crabs (they were in season, we had to go).